isc-projects/kea/doc/sphinx/arm/config.rst

 are supported in both DHCPv4 and DHCPv6, with the exception of server ID, which is DHCPv6 only.

-User context can be added and edited easily in structures supported by API commands.
+User context can be added and edited in structures supported by commands.

 We encourage Kea users to utilize these functions to store information used by other systems and custom hooks.